 At the heart of it, I believe this book is a realignment onto the center of Scripture: Christ.
 He is the center.
 A few teachers/scholars over the years have tried to make the center of the Bible the nation of Israel.
 But, when we make Messiah the center, the rest of Scripture unfolds correctly.

 Okay, now for the really, really strange thing that happened yesterday.
 I was re-reading the book in my Kindle app.
 Kindle let me know I was at the 50% mark, exactly halfway through the book.

 Guess what I read on the middle section of the middle page of the book, something which I certainly did not/could not have planned!
 It was this:

 “The most important thing I can say is… the Bible is not Israel-centered.
 Israel, meaning the earthly land.
-Rather, the Bible is Christ-centered.
-For, He is God.
-It (the Bible) is the testimony of how He related to His people, all of His people – Israel of God – before and after the cross.
+Rather, the Bible is Christ-centered… It is the testimony of how He related to His people, all of His people – Israel of God – before and after the cross.
 When we get the center point of the Bible wrong, we get everything out of focus… And our interpretations of Scripture suffer because they are faulty from the foundation.”

-The weird thing is, that text was something I added at the last minute before I published the final version of the book.
-I had no idea I’d placed it in the exact center of the book until yesterday.
+The weird thing is, that text was something I added at the last minute before I published the book.
+I had no idea I’d placed it in the exact center until yesterday.
 My jaw dropped when I saw it.